ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 ## Read the Room

 Once onboard, you will likely find yourself in a popular channel with many members who sound like we've figured it out.
 These are lies made up by the absolutely deranged because [we think we know what we’re doing](https://i.kym-cdn.com/photos/images/original/000/114/873/meh.ro4758.jpg).
-While advice on one channel might read definitive, it is one member's lessons interpretation and learning from their leadership experience.
+While advice on one channel might read definitive, it is one member's lessons interpretation and learning from their experiences.
 While there is a diverse set of experiences within this community, we continue to learn at every level of expertise.
 What is taboo one day may be gratis the next.

 Different channels have organically developed distinct personalities.
 Before posting in a channel with hundreds of members, we suggest you take the time to read the room.
 Specifically: